SoPra-Team-17/latex-action/README.md

 # Uberblatt
-This action runs `make` in every sub-directory of the repository.
+This action runs `make` in the repository.
-It also lists the generated files in a `index.html` file and saves everything to the `build` directory.
+It saves build artifacts to the `build` directory.
 To know which files to deploy, the Makefile shall print `ARTIFACTS:` followed by a comma separated list of file names that should be deployed to stdout:

 ```Makefile